collarmc/collar-mod/README.md

+#Collar mod
+//TODO general description about collar-mod

-##Forge needs Java 1.8 in IntelliJ
+##Forge 1.12 needs Java 1.8
+###Set it up in IntelliJ:

 **Set the project SDK to Java 16 in `Project Structure`**